You’d think it was common sense. Display more hair and beauty products and your clients will be tempted to buy more retail.

 Of course, salon clients want a choice when it comes to buying take-home retail products.
 But there is a balance to be struck.

-Research shows time and time again that if clients feel overwhelmed with choice they buy less, or not at all.
+Research shows time and time again that if clients feel overwhelmed by too much choice they buy less, or not at all.

 Keep it simple.
 Sell more.